mattermost/mattermost-dbt/README.md

 ### Building

-Before building the `mmdbt` CLI, ensure that you have Go installed and are using a version that it at least a new as the one [referenced here](https://github.com/mattermost/mattermost-dbt/blob/main/go.mod#L3).
+Before building the `mmdbt` CLI, ensure that you have Go installed and are using a version that is at least as new as the one [referenced here](https://github.com/mattermost/mattermost-dbt/blob/main/go.mod#L3).

 To build and install `mmdbt` locally: